-SHOPS Plus aims to increase lending to the private health sector by providing training and technical assistance to both financial institutions and private providers.
-The project also helps USAID identify financial institutions that could benefit from a Development Credit Authority guarantee.
+SHOPS Plus aims to increase financing to the private health sector by providing training and technical assistance to both financial institutions and private providers.
+The project also helps USAID identify financial institutions that could benefit from a Development Credit Authority (DCA) guarantee.
 The DCA is a credit guarantee program that encourages lending to businesses—predominantly small and medium enterprises.
 The guarantee serves to stimulate commercial investment in health care to improve access to and quality of services.

 SHOPS Plus helps financial institutions expand their private health sector business.
-An assessment of the financial institutions’ readiness to expand health sector activities drives design of technical assistance projects.
-The project develops a strategy focused on creating a profitable segment and provides support in its implementation.
-Components of the implementation plan often include:
+As a first step, SHOPS Plus conducts a readiness assessment, which drives the design of technical assistance efforts.
+The project develops a strategy to establish the private health sector as a profitable business segment for the financial institution.
+Activities often include:

-Example of our work
+Examples of our work